 - Any additional compensation (e.g. an employee bonus)

-While a Total Reward Statement can be presented to employees as a physical document, usually once a year, today’s leading companies give employees access to a digital Total Reward Statement via an employee portal.
+While a Total Reward Statement can be presented to employees as a physical document, usually once a year, today’s leading companies give employees access to a digital Total Reward Statement via an employee benefits platform.

 Grabbing People's Attention

-While there are many creative ways to communicate employee benefits, the most effective way is to send push notifications or portal messages directly to employees’ phones and remind them that they can access their Total Reward Statement via their employee portal.
-Best yet, from their phone, employees can log in to their portal by launching the app.
+While there are many creative ways to communicate employee benefits, the most effective way is to send push notifications or portal messages directly to employees’ phones and remind them that they can access their Total Reward Statement via their employee benefits platform.
+Best yet, from their phone, employees can log in to the platform by launching the app.

 Best yet, employees can then view their Total Reward Statement on their whenever and wherever it suits them, be it commuting to/from work, relaxing at home or standing in line at the coffee store.

-Learn more about creating awareness and appreciation through Total Reward Statements by downloading our whitepaper, Total Reward Statements: Showing Employees Your True Investment.
+Learn more about creating awareness and appreciation through Total Reward Statements by downloading our whitepaper, Total Reward Statement: Showing Employees Your True Investment.